-We may charge fixed fees, which means that we will charge you a set amount of money for the work.
+We charge fixed fees, which means that we will charge you a set amount of money for the work.
 Below we provide estimates based on the ranges of fixed fees for barristers in Orchard Chambers.
 All fees include VAT (where applicable).

-If we charge fixed fees, these may vary depending on your needs - for example, your fees may be towards the higher end of the range if you need a more experienced barrister and/or you have a complex case.
+Your fixed fees may vary depending on your needs - for example, your fees may be towards the higher end of the range if you need a more experienced barrister and/or you have a complex case.
 If you have a particularly complex case, your fees may also be higher than the estimates below.
 There are also likely to be additional costs of £X, for X.

-Stage of case Ranges of fixed fees (estimates)

-Written advice on your case £X - £X

-Preparation of case, including meetings with £X - £X

-you and assistance with drafting of court

-documents

-Guilty pleas £X - £X

-First appearance (pre-trial court appearance) £X - £X

-First day of trial £X - £X
+Stage of case Ranges of fixed fees (estimates) Written advice on your case £X - £X Preparation of case, including conferences £X - £X with you and assistance with drafting of court documents Guilty pleas £X - £X First appearance (pre-trial court appearance) £X - £X First day of trial £X - £X Court appearances per day, after the first £X - £X day of trial

-Court appearances per day, after the first day of trial £X - £X Contact Us All information is correct as of X, but fees are estimates only .
-For a quotation, please contact the clerks on XX (or e-mail XX).
+All information is correct as of X, but fees are estimates only.
+For the most accurate fixed fee estimate, please contact the clerks on XX (or e-mail XX).